 “Hopefully I can give [Carlyle] a healthy hockey team to start the year to see if they will change.”

 Perry has been a central piece of Anaheim’s roster since he entered the league, but his play has started to dip in his 30s and he hasn’t scored 20 goals in either of the past two seasons.
-The problem in trying to trade him is that with an $8.625 million cap hit for another three years, he’s not an enticing pick up for many teams.
-Any potential move would likely have to involve either Anaheim eating a portion of that salary, or adding a valued prospect or two to make the deal work.
+The problem in trying to trade Perry is that, with an $8.625 -million cap hit for another three years, he’s not an enticing pickup for many teams.
+Any potential move would likely have to involve either Anaheim eating a portion of that salary, or adding a valued prospect or defenceman to make the deal work.

 As Perry struggles, another right-winger, 22-year-old Ondrej Kase, is on the rise.
 The third-liner scored 20 goals in his sophomore season and brings the kind of speed Perry has lost.

-It’s not that Silfverberg is a problem or anything, but if the Ducks are going to slowly transition this off-season he’s a good candidate to start the process.
-He’s a decent checker with 20-goal upside and PK responsibilities.
+It’s not that Silfverberg is a problem, but if the Ducks are going to slowly transition this off-season he’s a good candidate to start the process.
+Silfverberg is a decent checker with 20-goal upside and has PK responsibilities.